Translating Sanskrit & Pali Terms from Meditation, Yoga, Ayurveda, Buddhism & Vedanta

 Puja.
 A Sanskrit word meaning “worship” refers to the ritual worship of gods, nature, God, etc., which can include chanting of sacred hymns, waving a sacred flame, offerings of flowers, and other observances.
 The worship may be done physically or mentally and can be directed to any Deity or natural force.
 Puja is an important aspect of many forms of yoga, notably bhakti yoga.

 Raja Yoga.
-The Sanskrit term frequently referred to as the “royal path to yoga” because it focuses on practices that take one’s awareness inward and uses the eight limbs for mind, body, spirit union.
-The classic text on raja yoga is the Yoga Sutras, attributed to the legendary sage Patanjali.
+The Sanskrit term frequently referred to as the “royal path to yoga” one of the four paths of yoga.
+Patanjali’s Yoga Sutras illustrates the eight limbs of raja yoga and illustrates the various physical and mental practices that take one’s awareness inward for mind, body, spirit union.

 Rasa.
 A Sanskrit term meaning taste, especially referring to the six tastes of Ayurveda, and the corresponding emotions derived there from.

 Rigpa.
-Rigpa is a Tibetan word, which in general means ‘intelligence’ or ‘awareness’.
+A Tibetan word which in general means ‘intelligence’ or ‘awareness’.
 However, according to the highest teachings in the Buddhist tradition of Tibet, rigpa has a deeper connotation.
 It refers to the innermost nature of the mind, the state of omniscience or enlightenment – a truth so universal, so primordial, that it goes beyond all limits, and beyond even religion itself.

 Rinpoche.
 A Tibetan term meaning “precious one,” Rimpoche is an honorable name bestowed upon high-ranking and respected Tibetan Buddhist teachers.